nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ![img_4.png](images/ug/add_Review.png)
 <p align="center">Figure 7.
 Adding a quick or full review </p>

 <span>&#10071;</span> Ensure the rating is an integer whole number from 0 to 5.
-Inputting -0 is treated as 0 and is a valid number.
+Inputting -0 is treated as 0.
 If you input an invalid number Connoisseur will prompt you until a valid number is input. <br />

 <span>&#10071;</span> Ensure the title of the review added is unique and does not already exist in the list.
 Connoisseur